JustAjani/Knight-s-Conquest/Readme.md

 - **Enemy Ai Update:** I added a fleeing mechanic to the enemy ai

 ## August 13, 2024

-- **Implementing of enemy damage animation:** Simply adding the animation to the `self.animation` associative array.
+- **Implementing of enemy damage animation:** Simply adding the animation to the `self.animation` Dictionary.
 - **Integrated attack handling:** So far no damage is being delt just want to make sure the sword hit box renders properly and the enemy damage animation aswell which isn't working that well but it's something.
 - **Simple debug system:** So I made a debug system...well chatgpt recommended it and I copied what it said so now I can see where the hitbox is printed if the enemy gets hit.
 - **added a new state:** this will handle the hit animation and damage[not yet implement the damage that is].
 - **noteworthy problem:** Hit box inconsistency which needs to be fixed also the audio class.
+- **Improved attacked Handling:** will attack player only if it's in a specific range...[heavily considering ray tracing at this point]
+- **Ray Tracing:** simulated a ray tracing feature like in 3d games and I'm getting better results

 ## Contributing
 Feel free to contribute or suggest improvements through issues or pull requests.
 All contributions are welcomed!